From tea to cacao

 If you feel a calling, you can find current events here:

-Many people hold space with cocoa in many ways, attaching different techniques and traditions to it.
-According to anthropologists, there is little written evidence of whether ancient cultures had elevated ceremonial forms, so it is difficult to speak of tradition.
-Yet we live and hold it in a way that I would rather call classical: with respect, humility and gratitude.
-These values have set a direction for us: simple, clean, and the focus is on the sacredness of the plant itself and its transformative potential.
+Many people lead this in many ways and connect techniques with cacao.
+Anthropologists say that there is no real written evidence that ancient cultures had an elevated form of consumption associated with cacao, so we cannot speak of a tradition.
+Yet we live and maintain this in a way that I would rather call classical.
+Our respect, our humble turn, our expression of gratitude towards cacao clearly set a direction.
+It is simple, clean and the focus is on the sacredness of the plant itself, on the possibilities of its transformative effect.

 It is no coincidence that the Mayans called cocoa the food of the gods, because it helps change consciousness and rise.
 It enables us to connect to higher spheres, to the fullness of ourselves.
 It offers a much broader context and gives a different quality of understanding, in which previously invisible doors of possibilities can open.
 It helps creativity, learning, immersion and productive work.
 It increases energy levels, helps focus and maintain concentration, while at the same time opening the loving space of our hearts.
 Because of this, it provides wonderful support on a relationship level.
 Consuming cocoa is actually an intimate partnership.
 Like a wise teacher, it gives us exactly what we need, far beyond our expectations and desires.
 So the saying is true: “If you don’t accept the teaching, don’t drink the teacher.”